kzu/kzu.github.io/_posts/2016-06-19-git-info-from-msbuild-and-code.md

 ## Leveraging git information for product versioning

-It's quite common to derive a product version number from a branch or tag name plus the number of commits since the branch/tag was created, [SemVer](http://semver.org) style, like [GitVersion](https://www.nuget.org/packages/GitVersion) .
+It's quite common to derive a product version number from a branch or tag name plus the number of commits since the branch/tag was created, [SemVer](http://semver.org) style.
 The idea being that if the branch is named 'v3.0.0' and there have been 40 commits to it since it was branched, then the version number is 'v3.0.40'.
 Pretty straightforward and very useful, since now you can locally build any branch and commit (or tag) and generate a fully equivalent product (including version!) from what a continuous integration